Policies and Procedures

 - Submit an official transcript of all previous postsecondary work with course descriptions.

-- Submit the health survey prior to registering for classes.
-A physical examination may also be necessary to meet the requirements of selected programs, or to participate in athletics.
+- A physical examination may be necessary to meet the requirements of selected programs.
+Be sure to complete the physical within the timeframe requested of your program.

 - Apprise the college of eligibility for Veterans Administration and other aid programs.